interlay/interlay.github.io/docs/relayer/guide.md

 subkey generate --output-type json | jq '{"polkabtcrelayer": .secretPhrase}' > keyfile.json
 ```

+Please use a separate keyname and mnemonic for each client.

 ### 6. Start the Relayer client

 To start the client, you can connect to our parachain full node: